Skip to content

 B2B marketers need to look at their brands with new strategic intent and reimagine their brand strategies towards forging deeper, more meaningful connections with their customers over time.
 Why?
 Because come the day their customers are ready to buy, their brand will already be top of mind, and top of their Day One list.

-Decision-makers are not what they used to be
+Decision-makers are not what they used to be.

 If creativity looks set to play a greater role in marketing and brand strategy, how will it impact decision-makers?